 Creating a business from scratch has become incredibly easier in the last years, given the increased access to a variety of tools and competencies online.
 We deal with B2C companies in the fashion world, a market which shows peculiar rules and strategies to emerge.

 But which are the most relevant parts to be taken into account when starting an online business?
 Let’s find out.

 The main prerequisite is that the product should be hard to find.
 Selling a product online which can be easily found in local stores is risky.
-This is why it would be beneficial to find a completely “new” product (jacket with electronic functions), a known product with a special twist (customized) or one that is catered towards a niche (environment-friendly or full-body customers are two examples).
+This is why it would be beneficial to find a completely “new” product (jacket with electronic functions), a known product with a special twist (customized), or one that is catered towards a niche (environmental-friendly or plus-size customers are two examples).